Many of us revel in the novelty of having a bird talk back to us.

 When a macaw stops talking, owners can become concerned that they’ve done something wrong.

-If a macaw was a good talker and suddenly stops responding, the silence can be due to changes in their living situation, health, or overall mood.
+If a macaw was a good talker and suddenly stops responding, the silence can be due to changes in its living situation, health, or overall mood.

 Where To Get a Talking Macaw